Packet Sniffing is a colloquial term that refers to the art of network traffic analysis.

-There are many, many tools out there that will collect network traffic and most of them use pcap (Unix-like systems) or libcap (Windows systems) at their core to do the actual collection.
-Another set of tools exists to help analyze that data because even a small amount of data can result in thousands of packets which can be hard to navigate.
-Almost all of these tools collect in the same way; it’s the analysis which differentiates them.
+There are many powerful tools out there that collect network traffic activity and most of them use pcap (Unix-like systems) or libcap (Windows systems) at their core to do the actual collection.

-- tcpdump – The essential free packet capture tool that every network manager ne4eds in his toolkit.
+- tcpdump The essential free packet capture tool that every network manager needs in his toolkit.

 Advantages of packet sniffing

 A packet sniffer is a useful tool to enable you to implement your company’s network capacity policy.
 The main benefits are that they:

 - Identify applications that generate the most traffic

 - Highlight peaks and troughs in network demand